HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/plan_cluster_mongodb.md

     kubectl edit secret sametime-meetings-global-secrets
     ```

 5. Inside the `sametime-meetings-global-secrets`, locate the `MongoConnectionUrl` section.
-Replace the value for it with the value from Step 3.
+Replace the value for it with the value from step 3.

 6. Save your changes.